 Yes it’s dangerous!!!!
-I don’t think he did it on purpose; here’s my conversation with Shobi:
+Here’s my conversation with Shobi:

-So, the trip to the ER was kind of pointless, then, wasn’t it?
+So, the trip to the ER was kind of pointless, then.

 It was indeed….

-I began to wash his mouth with Remedy Y 30c in water 3 times a day for the first 2 days and then once a day after that.
-Remedy Y healed the cuts on the lower lips and the loose teeth, which tightened up.
+I began to rinse his mouth with Remedy-Y 30c in water 3 times a day for the first 2 days and then once a day after that.
+Remedy-Y healed the cuts on the lower lip and the loose teeth, which tightened up.
 He is now fully healed and able to bite into an apple!
 Yay!!!!

-The first day itself after the injury in less than 24 hours he was outside and playing cricket for maybe 2 hours!!!!
-He was happy, not in any pain and totally comfortable eating most things -in the first 24 hours!
+The first day itself after the injury — less than 24 hours — he was outside and playing cricket for maybe 2 hours!!!!
+He was happy, not in any pain and totally comfortable eating most things – in the first 24 hours!

 So let me get this straight: in the ambulance…